Tunisia Opposition Condemns Extension Of Parliament Freeze - UrduPoint

 But former Ennahdha MP Samir Dilou said the idea would "make Tunisia an object of ridicule".

-"Saied's speech reflects the state of denial in which he lives and his refusal to listen to anyone, neither his supporters nor his opponents," he told the daily Assabah.
+"Saied's speech reflects the state of denial in which he lives and his refusal to listen to anyone," Dilou told the daily Assabah.

 "The street isn't reassured.
 The economic situation is what concerns the Tunisian public," he said.